-Let’s take a look at some of the most common questions and concerns I hear about the effects of PCOS on fertility, and see how a more natural approach like mine can help in your PCOS and fertility journey.
+Let’s take a brief look at what PCOS is, then I’ll answer some of the most common questions and concerns I hear about the effects of PCOS on fertility.
+I’ll help you discover how a more natural approach like mine can help in your PCOS and fertility journey.

 How Does PCOS Influence My Fertility?

 When you have PCOS, it changes the hormonal pathways in your body that produce eggs and prepare the uterus for pregnancy.
 The three most important reasons why becoming pregnant, or staying pregnant may be more challenging for women with PCOS are:

 - Women with PCOS often do not ovulate.

 - Women with PCOS tend to have irregular periods rather than “normal” predictable monthly cycles.

 - When and if an egg is released, the endometrium (lining of the uterus) may not be sufficiently prepared to sustain pregnancy.